 The backlash against YouTube for allowing this content to be uploaded and shared by kids on their platform has been met with the following official statement issued by the YouTube speak person Jessica Mason:

 Youtube would work to quickly remove flagged videos that violate our policies.
 Youtube’s Community Guidelines prohibit content that’s intended to encourage dangerous activities that have an inherent risk of physical harm.

-Although nobody claims to know for sure how this “challenge” got started, for years consumer products regulators, such as the US Consumer Product Safety Commision, have warned consumers that the brightly colored and pleasantly smelling detergent packets can attract the attention of young kids.
+Although nobody claims to know for sure how this “challenge” got started, for years consumer product regulators, such as the US Consumer Product Safety Commission, have warned consumers that the brightly colored and pleasantly smelling detergent packets can attract the attention of young kids.
 But because of the toxic and highly concentrated detergent that they contain, they are seriously harmful.

 But the problem with this challenge is not really young children but, rather, teenagers that should already know better not to put colorful or nicely smelling things in their mouths.

 This is surprising because the attraction that some younger kids feel for brightly colored objects and have the instinct not just to touch them but to put them in their mouths, it is not expected that older kids, or teenagers, would feel the same attraction.
 What this means is that, so far, all efforts to prevent the ingestion of washing detergent have been focused on deterring young children from having easy access to it.
 It seems like now, thanks to this challenge, some effort should be made into discouraging teenagers from biting into or eating detergent packets.